Largs: Places of interest

 The 'Prophet's Grave' is located in the Brisbane Glen close to Middleton Farm.
 In 1647 the Reverend William Smith died from the 'plague' whilst ministering to his parishioners who had temporarily forsaken Largs as a result of the aforementioned plague.
 William asked to be buried in the glen next to the Noddsdale Water and prophesied that if the two rowan trees planted at either end of his grave were prevented from touching then the plague would never return to Largs.
 The grave is in a delightful spot during the day and was a popular tourist attraction with postcards available and a thorough restoration in 1956.
 Night visits, however, have resulted in reports of ghost sightings and unusual phenomenon.
 The prophecy has been of debatable efficacy.
 However it has meant that his grave has been well looked after for around four hundred years.

-A Caledonian MacBrayne ferry service runs from Largs to Great Cumbrae, and the paddle steamer Waverley also calls in at the pier during cruises.
-The town is served by Largs railway station on the railway line from Glasgow to North Ayrshire (the Ayrshire Coast Line), and also lies on the main A78 road.
-It remains a popular destination for holiday-makers and weekenders from Glasgow all year round.